Émile Coué: The Coué Method: General

-General

 The application of his mantra-like conscious autosuggestion, "Every day, in every way, I'm getting better and better" (Tous les jours à tous points de vue je vais de mieux en mieux) is called Couéism or the Coué method.
 Some American newspapers quoted it differently, "Day by day, in every way, I'm getting better and better."
 The Coué method centered on a routine repetition of this particular expression according to a specified ritual—preferably as many as twenty times a day, and especially at the beginning and at the end of each day.
 When asked whether or not he thought of himself as a healer, Coué often stated that "I have never cured anyone in my life.
 All I do is show people how they can cure themselves."
 Unlike a commonly held belief that a strong conscious will constitutes the best path to success, Coué maintained that curing some of our troubles requires a change in our unconscious thought, which can be achieved only by using our imagination.

 Although stressing that he was not primarily a healer but one who taught others to heal themselves, Coué claimed to have effected organic changes through autosuggestion.